Celebrate National Fishing and Boating Week

 Leavenworth National Fish Hatchery hosts a FREE annual Kids Fishing Event on the first Saturday in June.
-However, in 2015 the date might be changed or the event cancelled due to water pipeline construction work scheduled mid-May through mid-July.
-Check back later to find out about plans.
+However, in 2015 the event has been cancelled due to water pipeline construction work scheduled April-August.

 All kids check in at the registration table, participate in three edu-tainment stations, then fish for two rainbow trout.
 Volunteers help guide kids through every step, including casting, catching a fish, and cleaning your fish.
 Cascade Discovery has concessions available for hungry families.

 - You can pre-register through the Friends of Northwest Hatcheries website or walk in.

 - Kids should be between the ages of 4 and 14.
 We have volunteers ready to help your child learn to fish.
 Kids learn best by doing the casting, catching, and reeling in themselves.
 Be prepared to help where needed but mostly just enjoy seeing your child enjoy their fishing experience.

 - We have rods and reels available to borrow or you can bring your own.

 - We provide bait.
 Please do not bring lures, spinners, treble hooks, or other special gear.

 - If you need equipment, such as hooks, bobbers, weights, or other small gear, please visit the bait station where they will provide those items free of charge.